ekmcmurchie/Unix-Assignment-BCB546/Unix_Assignment/README.md

 * The two files `fang_et_al_genotypes.txt` and `snp_positions.txt` are data files you will be reformatting for the assignment
 * The `transpose.awk` script will be needed to transpose the data (see instructions in `UNIX_Assignment.md`)

-### I have added the following files:
+### I have added the following files to this directory:

 * `UNIX_Assignment_MCMurchie.md`: This is my markdown file containing my answers for the assignment.

+### I have also added the following directories, which contain my intermediate and final files:

+* `intermediate_files`: This directory contains my intermediate files, including a copy of the `transpose.awk` script.
+* `final_files`: This directory contains my final, processed files.

+Please see the README in each directory for a list of files within them.